SWIFT: Mapping Sub-series with Wavelet Decomposition Improves Time Series Forecasting: Conclusion and Future work

 \section{Conclusion and Future work}

-In this paper, we propose SWIFT for time series analysis, an efficient linear-based model with performance comparable to state-of-the-art models that are typically several orders of magnitude larger.
+In this paper, we propose SWIFT for time series analysis, an efficient model with performance comparable to state-of-the-art models that are typically several orders of magnitude larger.
 In future work, we plan to evaluate SWIFT in a broader range of real-world scenarios, including but not limited to anomaly detection and classification tasks, to validate its robustness and generalizability across diverse applications.
-In addition, we plan to explore large neural networks in the time-frequency domain to perform scaling up operations on SWIFT and improve its prediction performance, such as large transformer models based on DWT.
+In addition, we plan to explore large neural networks in the time-frequency domain to perform scaling up operations on SWIFT and improve its prediction performance.
 We also intend to further investigate multi-resolution wavelet transforms to better leverage multi-scale information for time series forecasting.
-This exploration could lead to more robust and adaptive representations, particularly in complex and non-stationary environments.
+This exploration could lead to more robust and adaptive representations in complex and non-stationary environments.